A brief history of engraved Classical gems

 Mythological figures, animal studies and portraits were popular subjects in all periods of engraved gem production.
 Some examples also have inscriptions identifying their owners (written in reverse so as to be correctly seen when impressed).

 Occasionally, the name of the artist who engraved the gem is also included.
 ‘The carver Dioskourides is known from ancient literature as the court engraver to the Roman emperor Augustus, and his signature survives on the amethyst intaglio above,’ says Bernheimer.
+This ringstone, from Christie’s 2019 Masterpieces in Miniature auction, was purchased by the J. Paul Getty Museum and is now on display at the Getty Villa.

 Some Roman intaglios and cameos were often larger in size, and were perhaps worn around the neck rather than on the finger.
 These allowed for more detailed images to be created, such as the above depiction of the Roman emperor Claudius.